pantheon-systems/wp-decoupled-preview/readme.txt

 While we hope to expand in the future, the initial release of this plugin only supports NextJS.
 It was developed in support of [Pantheon's Next WordPress Starter](https://github.com/pantheon-systems/next-wordpress-starter), but can be applied to other NextJS sites using a similar approach.

+= Does this plugin support the classic editor? =

+This plugin currently only supports the block editor.

 == Changelog ==

 ** Latest **